-Subsequently to the inauguration of President Buhari, Equator re-opened discussions by holding bi-lateral meetings with each of KNOC, Owel and NJ Exploration, including a visit to Seoul in July 2015.
-At the same time it was observed that Owel served a petition in the Supreme Court to unify the various petitions that had been lodged there.
-Equator also seeks clarification of the intentions of ONGC.
+After the inauguration of President Buhari, Equator re-opened discussions by holding bi-lateral meetings with each of KNOC, Owel and NJ Exploration, including a visit to Seoul in July 2015.
+At the same time, Owel petitioned to unify the various petitions lodged in the Supreme Court.
+During the year, Equator sought clarification of the intentions of ONGC.